PdIPS/CBXpy/docs/userguide/dynamics.rst

 Modelling the ensemble
 ----------------------

-All particle based methods work with an ensemble of points :math:`x = (x^1, \ldots, x^N)\in \mathcal{X}^N`.
-Here, we choose to model the ensemble as an array, e.g., we assume that :math:`\mathcal{X} = \mathbb{R}^d` and therefore, we can represent as an :math:`N\times d` array.
-In most cases we assume that the array is given as a ``numpy`` array.
-However, often it straightforward to instead use ``torch`` tensors.
-See also :ref:`npvstorch`.
+All particle-based methods operate on an ensemble of points :math:`x = (x^1, \ldots, x^N) \in \mathcal{X}^N`.
+Here, we opt to model the ensemble as an array, assuming :math:`\mathcal{X} = \mathbb{R}^d`, hence representing it as an :math:`N \times d` array.
+In most cases, we assume this array is provided as a ``numpy`` array.
+However, it's often straightforward to use torch tensors instead, see also :ref:`npvstorch`.

-In many cases one wants to perform more than one run of a certain particle based scheme.
-In this case, a straightforward approach is to create :math:`M\in \mathbb{N}` instances of a dynamic and run them.
-This could also be parallelized on the external level.
-However, in many cases, e.g., if all parameters stay fixed across runs, it can be efficient to directly represent the different runs on the array level.
+For multiple runs of a particle-based scheme, creating :math:`M \in \mathbb{N}` instances of a dynamic and running them is a typical approach.
+This process could also be parallelized at an external level.
+However, in scenarios where, for instance, all parameters remain fixed across runs, it can be efficient to represent the different runs directly on the array level.
 We therefore model an ensemble as an

 .. math::
     M\times N\times d

 array, which allows us to employ parallelization on the array level.
 The value of :math:`M` defaults to 1, however it is important to always keep in mind that an ensemble has three dimensions.
-In the following we will use the term *sub-run* to refer to a separate run within the above interpretation, or just *run* if the context is clear.
+Here, we introduce the term sub-run to denote a distinct run within the aforementioned interpretation, or simply run when the context is evident.

 .. note::
     One might ask what the difference between a dynamic with the array structure ``(M,N,d)`` and a dynamic with the structure ``(1,M*N,d)`` is.
 The difference becomes visible, whenever particles interact across their ensemble.
 E.g., in the first case, when the consensus is computed, we compute it separately for each :math:`m\in\{1,\ldots,M\}` sub-runs,